Skip to main content

 Double check that you’ll have enough money when you need it.

-If you have uncovered upfront costs, talk to the financial aid office about options to reduce the amount due at the beginning of the school year, like tuition installment plans.
+If you have uncovered upfront costs, talk to the financial aid office about options to reduce the amount due at the beginning of the school year.
 Or can you (or your family) start saving for these now?

 Accept the loans you want.